If you’re looking for the best hiking in Switzerland, don’t miss these 7 great hikes!

 - Altitude Gain/Loss: 950/950m

-Not a well known hike if you are not a resident of Switzerland, for me this is one of the most amazing hikes I have done in all my years here.
+But for me, this is one of the most amazing hiking trails in Switzerland I have done in all my years here.

-The best way to enjoy this hike is to start in Scuol and hike up to the Chamonna Lischana hut for an overnight experience at a Swiss mountain hut.
+The best way to enjoy this hike is to start in Scuol where the trail starts by hiking up to the Chamonna Lischana hut for an overnight experience at a Swiss mountain hut.

-Then you continue through the moon-like rocky terrain along the top of the plateau until you finally come to the Uina Gorge.
+Then you continue along the way through the moon-like rocky terrain along the top of the plateau until you finally come to the Uina Gorge.
 This is the highlight.

 The path is carved out of the wall of this narrow gorge all the way along.
 You wind your way down and along the gorge popping in and out of tunnels and paths carved in the wall itself.